 As part of the investigation process of the PAMP, initial community engagement was conducted to gather local insight and identify issues relevant to people within the Inner West.
-The engagement outcomes where then combined with site audits and field studies to create a picture of the current Inner West pedestrian network and experience.
+The engagement outcomes was then be combined with site audits and field studies to create a picture of the current Inner West pedestrian network and experience.